Health Data Analyst

 Nature of Work

-Reporting to the Chief Operating Officer, the Heath Data Analyst is an integral part of the Quality Assurance Reporting Team, and performs statistical analyses of health data to meet the organization’s objectives.
+Reporting to the Director, Operations (Technical), the Heath Data Analyst is an integral part of the Quality Assurance Reporting Team, and performs statistical analyses of health data to meet the organization’s objectives.
 The incumbent will participate in in the following activities:

 - Perform statistical analysis for specific projects, requests or research studies;